 4. Wrap up in plastic, covering the pack fully.
 You may need to practice; I did.
-Stand in your bathroom tub or shower the first few times so you can drip or drop without worrying about ruining things. (you can see in the pic to the side how the oil kinda seems through and will stain things and create a giant mess if you don’t wrap up in plastic!)
+Stand or sit in your bathroom tub or shower the first few times you wrap up the pack with plastic so you can drip or drop without worrying about ruining clothes and making a mess of things.

-5. Now either put a towel over that or don’t- up to you.
-Apply low heat (hot water bottle or heating pad) over it all and rest for an hour or so.
+5. Now, put an old towel over yourr wrapped up self!
+Apply low heat (hot water bottle or heating pad) over the towel and rest for an hour or so.

-7. You can wash off the castor oil with a little baking soda in the shower.
+7. You can wash off the castor oil from your body with a little baking soda in the shower.
 I use a natural soap and it seems to do a fine job of removing the oil as well.

 Have you tried castor oil packs?
 Do you love ’em?
 Let me know!
 I’m excited to hear more feedback and experiences with them…!